alabou/NMOS-MatroxOnly/NMOS With NDI.md

 ### Receivers

+An NDI Receiver MUST search for NDI Senders first in the `Public` group and then in other groups, unless configured differently through a vendor-specific mechanism.

+> Note: The NDI transport parameters of a Receiver do not include information about the Sender's group membership.
+A vendor-specific mechanism could be employed to configure NDI Senders and Receivers to utilize groups other than the default NDI `Public` group.

 If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
 If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.

 An NDI Receiver MAY connect to a non-NMOS NDI Sender.
 IS-05 is then used only on the Receiver side and an unspecified mechanism MUST be used to activate such non-NMOS NDI Sender.

 ### Senders

+An NDI Sender MUST be a member of the default `Public` NDI group unless configured otherwise through a vendor-specific mechanism.

-A Sender MAY, unless constrained by IS-11, produce any NDI stream that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.
+An NDI Sender MAY, unless constrained by IS-11, produce any NDI stream that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.

 A non-NMOS NDI Receiver MAY connect to an NDI Sender.
 IS-05 is then used only on the Sender side and an unspecified mechanism MUST be used to activate such non-NMOS NDI Receiver.